 Appleton has retained a third-party proxy voting service to receive client proxies, to vote said proxies, and to maintain appropriate records, including records of votes cast.
 Appleton has concurrently adopted voting guidelines determined to be in the best interest of Firm clients.
 Proxies will automatically be voted in accordance with the adopted guidelines unless manually overridden by Appleton.
 Appleton does not typically deliberate on proxy voting decisions on a proxy by proxy basis.
-Appleton will only deliberate on proxy voting decisions in two situations:
+Appleton will only deliberate on proxy voting decision economically significant to our clients.